PREPRINT

 Software Development in Small Teams

 A little bit of background: This article reflects my experience as Tech Lead and de-facto software project manager at a small company.
-Startups and technology-heavy companies often try to punch above their weight.
-The company I am part of, is no exception.
-This article describes my experiences on how to tackle projects with small teams.
+If you're in a similar position, you know that it's quite common for technology heavy startups to punch way above their weight.
+I've outlined how this can be done effectively and without resulting in failed projects or dissatisfied team members.
 For more credentials, click here.

 Contents